Table Of Contents

 Production Dispatching: MES can be used in conjunction with production planning, product scheduling, and delivery and logistics planning.

 Quality Management: MES can play a role in quality management processes and procedures, particularly through process documentation.
-This can be helpful demonstrating required compliance.
+This can be helpful in demonstrating required compliance.

 Maintenance Management: MES can play a significant role in maintenance management.
 However, it is much better suited as an add-on because MES is not maintenance-specific.
 Integration with a more robust and comprehensive solution will check more boxes off your list.

 Resource Allocation & Management: MES can touch on these needs.
-Depending on the resource you are trying to manage (human, machine, or material) you will find MES to be a good first step in the right direction.
+Depending on the resource you are trying to manage (human, machine, or material) you will find MES to be an excellent first step in the right direction.

 Labor Management: MES can be a component of labor management to track who worked where and on what from when to when.

 There are some clear signs that indicate whether or not you are in need of more than a traditional MES.
-These include a lack of data (visibility), data that's too late, failing to meet production schedules, and an inability to trace materials.
+These include a lack of data (visibility), data that's too late, failure to meet production schedules, and an inability to trace materials.
 Let's take a deeper dive into each of these points below.

 You know you have issues that need to be addressed in your plant.
 If you're trying to manage them using gut instinct, it's time to consider a manufacturing execution system.
-Hunches work great when you're the special agent in charge on a hit television show.
+Hunches work great when you're the special agent in charge of a hit television show.
 But not so great when you're the one who is responsible for improvements.
 Anecdotal evidence and folklore won't get your accounting folks to loosen the purse strings.

 You need data: good data.
 You need to clearly make problems visible.
-You need to be able to show where you've been and where you're going.
+You need to show where you've been and where you're going.
 Your "spidey" senses won't get that done.